Meet your Building Reps

 - To conduct appropriate elections in each building.

 - To encourage membership involvement and active participation in the Association through your enthusiasm and leadership.

 - To know the procedure for obtaining the necessary information and services to resolve individual problems.

 - To carry out the political activities of the Association in your building.

 Preparing for effective representation includes the development of a plan of action.
 Below are some of the things you should consider.

-7. Check with all continuing members to see if they have changed name, address or phone.
+- Check with all continuing members to see if they have changed their name, address, or phone.

 REMEMBER: The most important factor in your plan of action is YOU!